Ramoreik/HTB-CTF-CyberApocalypse-2023-writeups/web/drobots.md

 ![](/images/drobots-source-tree.png)

 This is an SQL challenge.
 It is the made to introduce the concept of SQL Injection.

-Starting the challenge we arrive at this landing page:
+Starting the challenge we arrive at this login page:

 ![](/images/drobot_login.png)

 Let's take a look at the source code that handle our login request.
 This application is written using the Flask microservice framework.

 This code is located in the `database.py` file.
 ```python
 from colorama import Cursor
 from application.util import createJWT